bersavosh/SimpleTasks/observer_startup_guide.md

-# A check list for setting up observational astronomicy softwares and libraries.
+# A check list for setting up observational astronomy softwares and libraries

 Prepared by: A. Bahramian, E. W. Koch, A. J. Tetarenko, B. E. Tetarenko Draft version: May 2016